Health Department: Reopening Tucson schools for traditional learning unsafe

 The Pima County Health Department says it’s unsafe to reopen schools for traditional face-to-face learning as the coronavirus continues to heavily impact the Tucson community.

-Pima County Health Department Director Dr. Theresa Cullen and Chief Medical Officer Dr. Francisco Garcia formed their recommendation, which schools are not required to follow, based on public health data, a memo from County Administrator Chuck Huckelberry said.
+Pima County Health Department Director Dr. Theresa Cullen and Chief Medical Officer Dr. Francisco Garcia used public health data to form their recommendation — which schools are not required to follow.

+A memo from Pima County Administrator Chuck Huckelberry outlined the reasoning for delaying in-person traditional instruction:

-• Transmission rates are above 11%.
-The World Health Organization recommends rates should be below 5% prior to reopening.
+- Coronavirus transmission rates are above 11%.
+The World Health Organization recommends rates should be below 5% before reopening.

-• COVID-19 hospitalizations are at record levels.
-Local hospitals have nearly exceeded their ICU bed capacity, transferring some critical patients to other hospitals in the state.
+- COVID-19 hospitalizations are at record levels.
+Local hospitals have nearly exceeded their ICU bed capacity, transferring some critical patients to hospitals around the state.

-• Widespread testing is just now becoming available, and timely test results to allow for contact tracing don’t exist in Pima County.
+- Widespread testing is just now becoming available, and timely test results to allow for contact tracing do not exist in Pima County.

 Though the guidance does not advise resuming traditional face-to-face learning, it does recommend the opening of school facilities for at-risk youth on a limited basis as envisioned in Gov. Doug Ducey’s latest executive order.